21 Days in the Canadian Rockies Road Trip Guide – The Complete Guide For 2018

 The best viewing times are at sunrise and sunset.

-Make sure to pack some blankets, picnic basket and enjoy a relaxing day at the lakes.
+Make sure to pack some blankets, a picnic basket and enjoy a relaxing day at the lakes.

 Cruise on Lake Minnewanka:

-For $54 p/person enjoy hour long cruise on the lake.
+For $54 p/person enjoy an hour-long cruise on the lake.

 The onboard guide will tell you the story behind the lake, and you might be just lucky enough to spot some wildlife.
 We took the cruise on their open day and enjoyed the experience.